nothingislost/obsidian-workspaces-plus/README.md

 ## Changelog

+- 0.3.1
+  - Fix bug in workspace rename logic which was preventing hotkey reassignment

 - 0.3.0
   - Add hotkey support for loading specific workspaces
     - This feature will create a command for every workspace in your vault, which can then be bound to hotkeys